Balance and Homeostasis are Essential for Health

 The human body is an extremely complex system, but our cellular functions and overall health are tied to a simple concept: maintaining balance, or homeostasis.
 Our bodies are continually creating and using energy.
 We constantly need to replenish our cells with oxygen, nutrients, and ATP (adenosine triphosphate) energy that powers everything we do.
 This ongoing back and forth keeps us alive and well.

 This article is about homeostasis and the importance of biological balance.
-We’ll also break down the importance of light for cells and discuss how red light therapy can support a healthy lifestyle and improve the body’s natural balance.
+We’ll also break down why our cells need light and discuss how red light therapy can improve the body’s natural balance.

 What is Homeostasis?